 Skip to main content

 Audit what’s actually on screen, not what a DESIGN.md says.
 The QA counterpart to the design pillar.
 It opens a rendered page in a real browser, reads its actual computed styles (the fonts, heading scale, and colors the browser resolved), and grades them deterministically — every finding is a pure function of the page, not an LLM opinion.
-With a report, it also grades the page against that report’s design system.
+With a report, it adds one more check: whether the rendered body font matches the brand’s typography choice from that report’s design system.

 What it checks